BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 ### <a id="getLatestReferringParams"></a>getLatestReferringParams()

-Retrieves the session (install or open) parameters.
+This method retrieves the session (install or open) parameters.

 ##### Usage
 ```js